vetal-esher/MT32-DIT/README.md

 <p><img src="images/clicks.png"></p>

-<p>The first reason is <b><a target="_blank" href="https://en.wikipedia.org/wiki/Roland_MT-32#Digital_overflow">digital overflow</a></b> bug.
-Just lower the volume to 90%.
-The second reason is that you cannot operate with registers with multiple actions in one clock tick.
+<p>The first reason is that you cannot operate with registers with multiple actions in one clock tick.
 You need pipeline.
 So, mixing logic
 <pre>
             if (!rev_sw) begin l<=dac; r<=rsyn1; end
             else begin l<=dac+lrev+lsyn2; r<=rsyn1+rrev+rsyn2; end